 Difference between the Egyptian Accounting Standards and the International Accounting Standards exist in four standards as identified by Hassan (2008a).
 Those standards are EAS 1, 10, 19 and 20.
 The first Egyptian Accounting Standard (EAS 1) is related to presentation of the financial statements.
-It requires the distribution of profits to employees and board of directors be decreased directly from the retained earnings without decreasing the income figure in the income statement.
-Accordingly the earnings per share calculations would be affected.
-On the other hand, the International Accounting Standard 22 (EAS 22); Earnings Per Share clarifies more of that difference.
+It requires the distribution of profits to employees and board of directors to be decreased directly from the retained earnings without decreasing the income figure in the income statement.
+Accordingly the earning per share calculations would be affected.
+On the other hand, the International Accounting Standards charge those payments as expenses.
+However, Egyptian Accounting Standard 22 (EAS 22); earnings per share clarifies more that difference.
 The second difference is in Egyptian Accounting Standard 10 (EAS 10), regarding fixed assets and depreciation.
-Re-valuation of fixed assets is not allowed under EAS 10 except in situations that the Egyptian law approves, which is different from IAS 16.
+Re-evaluation of fixed assets is not allowed under EAS 10 except in situations that the Egyptian law approves, which is different from IAS 16.

 The third distinction lies in Egyptian Accounting Standard 19 (EAS 19); concerning the disclosure in financial institutions.
 EAS 19 requires the accumulation of a general provision for loans, to be created by decreasing income in the income statement, contra to the requirements of IFRS 7 that requires provisions to be decreased from the owner's equity.
-The fourth divergence is in Egyptian Accounting Standard 20 (EAS 20) concerning leasing.
-As leasing is based on legal codes of the Egyptian leasing laws, EAS 20 requires that the lessor keeps the asset in his accounting books and depreciates it while the lessee reports the rental payments as expenses, opposite to IAS 17 requirements.
+The fourth divergence is in Egyptian Accounting Standard 20 (EAS 20) concerning leasing, as leasing is based on legal codes of the Egyptian leasing laws.
+EAS 20 requires that the lessor keeps the asset in his accounting books and depreciates it while the lessee reports the rental payments as expenses, opposite to IAS 17 requirements.

-Question 7: How do Investors Evaluate the Quality of Financial Reporting in Egypt's Financial Statements?
+Question 7: How do Investors Evaluate the Quality of Financial Reporting in the Egyptian's Financial Statements?

-The investor community comprised of financial analysts, investment advisors, foreign and local bank representatives believe that weak enforcement mechanisms facilitate noncompliance with established accounting requirements.
+The investor community; financial analysts, investment advisors, foreign and local bank representatives believe that weak enforcement mechanisms facilitate noncompliance with established accounting requirements.
 Accordingly, it is believed that low quality information is disclosed in the published financial statements.
 Many external users depend on personal contacts to gather information about a certain company.
 Moreover, the investment community perceives the audited financial statements not to be highly reliable.
-External users identify the need for improving actual accounting practices regarding relatedparty transactions, impairment of assets, pension accounting, segment reporting, and accounting for leases and financial instruments.
+External users identify the need for improving actual accounting practices regarding related-party transactions, impairment of assets, pension accounting, segment reporting, and accounting for leases and financial instruments.
 The implementation of a strong regulatory regime and effective enforcement mechanisms are the key to ensure compliance with the accounting requirements (World Bank, 2002).